anon-blue/anon.blue/README.txt

 owadoi Life would ebe harder for me.
-Aand I have to ackonolwdege that nut still
+Aand I havMOOT WAS HEREdege that nut still
                                       hhhhhhh                        This is the full feelnig that morning brings                                 hjkdhsnsbhhhhh
                                                                   lel
-             nigget
+             niggettttttttttttttttttin

                sunbutt                             You just write nan  aCan;t sd fwfrwerqwrweqrwet354654